 Roughly midway through the match, Shawn Michaels rushed back down for the distraction while Test eliminated Jericho.
 Chris lasted 39 minutes and was the 14th competitor eliminated.
 Impressive, but simply not enough to win.

-At WrestleMania 19, Chris Jericho and Shawn Michels put on the best match of the night.
+At WrestleMania 19, Chris Jericho and Shawn Michels put on the night’s best match.

 WrestleMania 19 took place on March 30th, 2003, from Safeco Field in Seattle.
-With 55,000 in attendance, these two superstars put on an all-time classic, and it is widely regarded by critics and fans as the best match on the card.
+With 55,000 in attendance, these two superstars put on an all-time classic, and critics and fans widely regard it as the best match on the card.

 It was a masterclass in storytelling and psychology that saw both competitors continually attempt to one-up the other.
 Despite multiple submission attempts that targeted Shawn’s previously injured back, Chris Jericho’s arrogance got the best of him.
 Not long after kicking out of Sweet Chin Music, Michaels won the match with a roll-up pin.